 Edward would continue to work steadily in TV, Film and Theatre for decades.
 His last major film role was his hilarious performance in the film, Hot Fuzz.

 Edward suffered a massive heart attack while he was making The Equalizer series and he suffered another in 1994.
 He underwent triple bypass surgery in 1996.
 In 2003 he announced that he had been diagnosed with prostate cancer.
 Edward passed away on the 16th of November, 2009.
 He had been suffering from pneumonia.

 He had four children: Tim, Sarah, Peter and Emily.
 All of his children followed in their dad’s footsteps and became actors.
 Edward was married twice.
 His first wife was Venetia Barrett, to whom he was married from 1952- 1986.
-His second wife was Michele Dotrice, to whom he was married from 1987 until his death.
+His second wife was the actress Michele Dotrice, to whom he was married from 1987 until his death.